 In this case, the functor sends each object to its set of connected components.
 More on this situation is at homotopy groups in an (∞,1)-topos.

-The definition of geometric morphism appears before Lemma A.4.1.5 in
+The definition of essential geometric morphisms appears before Lemma A.4.1.5 in

 Connected surjective and local geometric morphisms are discussed in